eecs280staff/tutorials/docs/debugging_guide.md

 ### Crash in _My_ Code

-I'm working on project 3 and run my own `Player_tests.exe` via the terminal:
+I've just finished part of the Euchre project and want to run my own `Player_tests.exe` via the terminal:

 ```console
 $ ./Player_tests.exe